hemant4494/AI/Home.md

 ### Upcoming Events

 * "AI for K-12" symposium, October 20, 2018 in Washington, DC, part of the AAAI Fall Symposium series.
+Twitter hashtag #AI4K12.

 ### Resources
 The AI for K-12 guidelines will be modeled after the 2017 CSTA K-12 Computer Science Standards.
 You can: